Curriculum, Enrollment, and Graduation

 Dates for Registration

-The dates for registration are published in the Registration Handbook, which is printed prior to registration and is available online, via MyInfo, or from the Registrar’s Office.
-See the Registration Handbook for detailed registration instructions and for fee payment dates.
+The dates for registration are disclosed in the Registration Handbook, which is released prior to registration and available online via MyInfo or from the Office of the Registrar.
+Refer to the Registration Handbook for detailed registration instructions and fee payment dates.

-A currently enrolled student in good standing will receive registration information, including alternate PIN, from his or her advisor.
+A currently enrolled student in good standing will receive registration information, including an alternate PIN, from their advisor.
 Before meeting with an advisor, all students should review their degree progress using DegreeWorks (through MyInfo), plan a schedule of classes by consulting the MyInfo Schedule of Classes, and make an appointment to meet with an advisor.
 Additionally, all outstanding fees and holds must be resolved before registration, and students must pay all new fees at the scheduled time.

 Academic Advisors